neerajasridhar1992/helloworldflask/README.md

 ![Uploading Screenshot 2024-08-10 at 1.15.43 AM.png…]()

 #### **2. Infrastructure Metrics:**

-##### CPU and Memory Usage:
+##### CPU Usage:
+Metric: container/cpu/usage_time
-Reason: High CPU or memory usage can indicate performance issues or resource constraints.
-Monitoring these metrics helps ensure that the application has sufficient resources to function efficiently.
+Reason: High CPU usage can indicate that the application is under heavy load.
+By monitoring this metric, you can ensure that your application has enough CPU resources to handle requests efficiently.

+##### Memory Usage:
+Metric: container/memory/usage
+Reason: Monitoring memory usage helps you detect memory leaks or resource exhaustion.
+High memory usage may lead to application crashes or degraded performance.

 ##### Pod Status:
+Metric: kubernetes/pod/condition

-Reason: Keeping track of pod status helps in identifying issues with deployment and ensuring that all pods are running as expected.
-It also helps in troubleshooting deployment failures.
+Reason: Keeping track of pod conditions such as Ready, Scheduled, and Restarted helps ensure that all pods are running as expected and can handle incoming requests.

-##### Disk I/O and Network Traffic:
+##### Network Traffic:
+Metric: container/network/received_bytes_count and container/network/sent_bytes_count

-Reason: Monitoring disk I/O and network traffic helps in identifying potential bottlenecks related to storage and network performance, which can impact application performance.
+Reason: Monitoring the volume of network traffic helps in identifying potential network bottlenecks, which can impact the application's performance.

+##### Disk I/O:
+Metric: container/disk/io_time
+Reason: High disk I/O can indicate that the application is reading or writing large amounts of data, which might slow down other operations.
+Monitoring this metric helps in optimizing storage performance.

 #### **3. Cloud SQL Metrics:**